-EUKN and the Territorial Development Unit of the Joint Research Centre (JRC) - European Comission, 2020
+EUKN and the Territorial Development Unit of the Joint Research Centre (JRC) - European Commission, 2020

 Under the 2020 German Presidency of the Council of the EU, the Ministers responsible for urban matters, the European Commission and key urban actors agreed on the governance principles and implementation instruments for sustainable urban development, as reflected in the newly adopted New Leipzig Charter.
 The political and strategic framework of the New Leipzig Charter offers a perspective from which to rethink the science-policy interface beyond 2020.